Frederick Lane had not slept well.

 Over 10,000 people arrived at Brompton Cemetery to bear witness to his funeral; this is by far and away the biggest funeral the cemetery ever saw.

 Contemporary reports tell us that he pallbearers, the coffin atop their shoulders, had to jostle amongst the crowd to navigate their way to his graveside from the gateway of the cemetery to it’s eastern wall, on a terrace not too far away from eminent Victorian engineer John Fowler.
-He also has a second grave – that of his wife in the central nave of the cemetery; presumably this was a better location for mourners to pay tribute and perhaps allow his family to have his actual resting place undisturbed.
+He also has a second grave – that of his wife in the central nave of the cemetery; presumably this was a better location for mourners to pay tribute and allowed his family to have his actual resting place remain a little more private.

 Was this all foreseen?